dynamicanupam/GenAI_based_Shopping_Assistant/ReadMe.md

 - **User Input Moderation:** User input is moderated using OpenAI's moderation API to ensure a safe and secure conversation.
 - **User Profile Extraction:** The AI assistant extracts key information from the conversation to build a user profile that reflects their laptop preferences (budget, screen size, processing power, etc.) using OpenAI's function calling mechanism to convert a user requirement string into a JSON object.

-### 4.1 Extracting User Requirements

-ShopAssistAI utilizes OpenAI's chat-completion endpoint to generate responses and potentially extract user requirements within the conversation flow.
-This is achieved by sending prompts and conversation history to the API, and the response might contain user-expressed preferences.
-While OpenAI's API doesn't natively convert text to JSON, OpenAI’s function calling mechanism is used to convert user string extracts to relevant user requirements as key-value pairs.

-### 4.2 Building the User Profile

-The extracted key-value pairs are used to construct a user profile dictionary in JSON format, representing the user's preferences for various laptop attributes.
 We have a dataset `laptop_data.csv` where each row describes the features of a single laptop and also has a small description at the end.
 The chatbot will leverage large language models to parse this `Description` column and provide recommendations.

 ## 5. System Architecture